carly-kins/dev/README.md

 # Github Codespaces
-Codespaces will automatically pull the dotfiles from the root of this repository and configure them using the `install.sh` script.
+Codespaces will automatically pull the zsh dotfiles from the root of this repository and configure them using the `install.sh` script.
 I used this [guide](https://bea.stollnitz.com/blog/codespaces-terminal/) as inspriation for my setup.